tamascsaba/jsconf-2024-presentation/slides/slides.md

 ---

-# The Power of deep sleep. 🚀
+# The power of deep sleep. 🚀

 > Sleep deprivation affects memory, focus, and productivity.
 One sleepless night reduces cognitive performance by up to 30% (*Nature*).

 > Developers sleeping 7–8 hours are 29% more productive than those with less than 6 hours (*Sleep Foundation*).

 ### Track and optimize sleep patterns
 Athletes need 8–10 hours per night for optimal recovery.
 Developers benefit similarly for focus and creativity, but not only the quantity is important.
-It is really important to take time in Deep sleep (Stage 3) and not to stop it.
+It is really important to take time in deep sleep (stage 3) and not to stop it.

 <!--
 Sleep is the unsung hero of productivity.
 Athletes need 8–10 hours of sleep for recovery, and developers benefit similarly.